onfido/onfido-android-sdk/README.md

 startActivityForResult(intent, 1);
 ```

-To receive the result from the check flow/process, you should override the method **onActivityResult** and extract the Check object, which contains the result state, using the method **extractCheckResult**:
+To receive the result from the check flow/process, you should override the method **onActivityResult**.

+If your check was processed synchronously, the Check object, which contains the result state, can be extracted using the method **extractCheckResult**:

 ```java
 @Override